folksable/.github/profile/README.md

 Folksable is an honest attempt at reminding and inspiring people of [greatness](https://about.folksable.com/greatness) as a quality instead of an absolute outcome.

-Watch this [clip from Ed Sheeran](https://youtu.be/flkjMuaKYQU?t=35) from when he was young and not a great singer like today, even the greatest artists we know need their space to grow into their artistic abilities and tastes with practice.
+Watch this [clip from Ed Sheeran](https://youtu.be/flkjMuaKYQU?t=35) an early recording of himself when he was younger trying to sing, even the greatest artists we know need their space to grow into their artistic abilities and tastes with practice.

 > Imitation comes before creativity, most creatives would agree.